Updated: 7 days ago

 ((You're not German...))

 Um, who made you the identity police?
 I hate to break it to you, but Europeans of different groups have intermarried with each other for thousands of years.
-Therefore, there is no such thing as a 'pure blooded' ethnic group - you either identify as German or you don’t.
-Many of us European-Americans happen to be very proud of our heritage, thank-you-very-much.
+Therefore, there is no such thing as a 'pure-blooded' ethnic group - you either identify as German or you don’t.
+Many of us white-Americans (yanks) happen to be very proud of our heritage, thank-you-very-much.

-He also reinforces the idea that Americans can't claim any ethnic identity in their family history because they do not know what it means to be German (or any other European group) according to the standards and culture taught in Europe.
+He also reinforces the idea that Americans can't claim any ethnic identity in their family history because they do not know what it means to be that identity according to the standards and culture taught in Europe.
+Maybe they do.
+Maybe they don't.
+Some are traditional.
+Some aren't.
+All are European/Western.
 This saying is just another thing they will hit Americans with:

 (("You don't know what it means to be German."))